mdmtk/docs/edge/source/guide/csp/audiovoluimgr.md

 Description:

 >This parm allows you to control whether the ZVC allow the device user to view and modify the volume settings for the Audio Stream that is typically used by system sounds.

+>**Note:** This parm is optional and is not required to be present in the Request XML document.

 Parm value input rules: